Ciao Bella Gelato Company

 Ciao Bella Gelato Company is a frozen dessert company specializing in gelatos and sorbets.
 Also known as "Ciao Bella", the company began in 1983 in a kitchen in New York City's Little Italy.
-Traditional recipes from Torino were used.
+Traditional recipes from Turin were used.
 Ciao Bella was formerly owned by Charlie Apt and F.W.
 Pearce.
 In 2018, the company was acquired by Atlanta-based High Road Craft Ice Cream, a premium ice cream company.